 Carbon app offers loans ranging from 50,000 to 900,000.

 Is CBN giving any loan?

-The answer to this question is no. The Central bank of Nigeria is not giving any loan.
+The answer to this question is no. The Central Bank of Nigeria is not giving any loans.
 However, it’s a regulatory body that controls both the flow and minting of Naira in Nigeria